jenkinsci/artifact-promotion-plugin/README.md

 In the first step, this plugin will support Sonatype Nexus OSS.

 ## Artifact Promotion in Sonatype Nexus OSS
 Nexus OSS doesn't support staging repositories like Nexus Pro.
-And, in addition, it doesn't support custom metada.
+And, in addition, it does't support custom metadata.
 Due to this, an artifact promotion could only be handled by moving an artifact from a staging repository into a 'release' repository (... or however you want to call your stage).

 Some guys say this is an anti pattern like in this blog (http://www.alwaysagileconsulting.com/pipeline-antipattern-mutable-binary-location/) but there is no chance to do it the right way with Nexus OSS.